barcelo2/color-flipper/README.md

 # Color flipper Effect

 ## Project description
-Flip colors using Random number in JS
+Flip colors using a random number generator in JS to change HEX color palette